-Vegan pumpkin chili made made mostly from pantry staples.
+Vegan pumpkin chili made mostly from pantry staples.
 The mushrooms are optional.
 The chili thickens up the longer it simmers.
 It’s packed with veggies and fiber making for a nutritious filling meal.

 Chili is one of those cozy recipes that I can’t wait to make every year when the weather gets colder.
 Growing up there were so many traditions in my family that revolved around chili.
 Before trick-or-treating on Halloween, we’d have chili.
 Saturday Nebraska football games, we’d have chili.
 Christmas Eve on both my mom’s and dad’s side, we’d have chili.
 You get the idea.
 For me chili is more than just a meal.
-It’s a meal rooted in tradition that bring backs memories of special times with family.
+It’s a meal rooted in tradition that brings backs memories of special times with family.
 As much as food is nourishment for our cells, it is also comfort for the soul.
 This is a tradition I love and I plan on continuing with my family.
-I hope you give this chili a go and maybe even love it so much, it becomes part of your family’s tradition.
+I hope you give this chili a try and maybe even love it so much, it becomes part of your family’s tradition.

 Tradition aside, this vegan pumpkin chili might just be the best chili I’ve ever made.
 After sharing the recipe with my email subscribers and on Instagram, I received so many responses from people who felt that same way.
 So I promise you, it really is delicious!

 The best part about chili is the toppings.
-I love serving this chili with a sprinkle of pumpkin seeds for added crunch, and fresh cilantro and mircogreens for a fresh flavor and extra nutrients.
+I love serving this chili with a sprinkle of pumpkin seeds for added crunch, and fresh cilantro and microgreens for a fresh flavor and extra nutrients.
 Feel free to get creative with the toppings.
 A swirl of Greek-style yogurt (I like Kite Hill) would also be delicious!

 This chili pairs well with my maple cornbread muffins.
-The slightly sweet bread is the perfect compliment to the spicy chili.
+The slightly sweet bread is the perfect complement to the spicy chili.
 Roasted delicata or buttercup squash, sweet potatoes, or tortilla chips (I like Siete grain-free lime or organic corn) also make for a delicious accompaniment.

 Nourished by Nutrition Facts:

 Protein – Black beans and kidney or pinto beans are the main protein sources of this chili.
-1/6 of the recipe provides 8g protein.
+One-sixth of the recipe provides 8g protein.
 This along with 10g of fiber keeps you feeling full and satisfied.
 If you want to increase the protein, pumpkin seeds or hemp seeds make a great protein-rich topping while adding a little texture.

 Antioxidants – This chili is full of antioxidants that help reduce inflammation and oxidative stress.
 Pumpkin is one of the best-known sources of beta-carotene, a powerful antioxidant that gives orange fruits and vegetables their vibrant color.
-In the body beta-carotene converts into vitamin A, which is essential for cell differentiation, immune function, eye development and vision.
+In the body, beta-carotene converts into vitamin A which is essential for cell differentiation, immune function, eye development and vision.
 Other antioxidants found in pumpkin that help fight off free radicals include lutein and zeaxanthin.
 The tomatoes in this chili are also an excellent source of lycopene, vitamin C, vitamin E and flavonoids.
 These are all antioxidants that can help reduce the risk of heart disease and cancer.

 Pumpkin – This winter squash is packed with nutrients and fiber.
 It’s also an excellent source of vitamin K, vitamin C and potassium.
 Pumpkin is also a decent source of vitamin E, iron, folate.
 Beta-carotene is the main antioxidant found in pumpkin.
-This get converted to vitamin A in the body.
+This gets converted to vitamin A in the body.
 Vitamin A is essential for proper immune function and healthy vision.
 My recommendation is to get your fix while this popular fall ingredient is still in season!